portsoc/hangman-in-branches/README.md

 Our goal in this branch is to add event listeners and handlers (functions) that will respond to the user's actions.

-If you have not already done so, make sure to check the moodle resources for this topic and attempt the tests [in event101 repository](https://github.com/portsoc/events101).
+If you have not already done so, make sure to check the moodle resources for this topic and attempt the tests [in the event101 repository](https://github.com/portsoc/events101).

 ## Implementation